TheVictorMunoz/FDC-101/README.md

 # FDC-101: Flare Data Connector Examples

-A small collection of working examples demonstrating Flare Data Connector (FDC) capabilities.
-This project showcases how to integrate external data sources with Flare blockchain using various attestation types.
-For this first iteration, this repo will be focused on Web2 data attestion.
+Documented working examples demonstrating the use of the Flare Data Connector (FDC).
+This code starts from a simplified version of the [Flare Hardhat starter](https://github.com/flare-foundation/flare-hardhat-starter), and the purpose is purely educational.
+This first iteration focuses on how to bring external Web2 data sources onto the Flare blockchain.

-##  What This Project Demonstrates
+##  What This Project Contains

 - **Web2Json Attestations**: Fetch and verify data from external APIs
 - **Weather Insurance**: Real-world insurance contracts using weather data
 - **Proof of Reserves**: Cryptographic proof systems for asset verification

-##  Verified Working Examples
+##  Web2Json Attestation Example

 ### Star Wars API Integration
 - **Contract**: `StarWarsCharacterListV2` deployed at `0xE7f6ff7bD309621ae9e2339C829544E6C58bD8Ba`